Getting Started

 What is Swashbuckler?

 Write with a rich block editor that supports slash commands, mentions, tables, code blocks, and more.
 Link entries together with @ mentions or manual relations, then visualize the connections in an interactive graph view.
-Organize with tags, filter and sort with powerful type-level views, and pin your most important entries to the dashboard for quick access.
+Organize with tags, filter and sort with powerful template-level views, and pin your most important entries to the dashboard for quick access.

 Swashbuckler works entirely in-browser as a guest, or you can create an account to sync across devices, share spaces with collaborators, and edit in real time.